Opty-Fi/team-defi-adapters/cli.md

 Options:
---spender   required <address> the address of spender --token     required <address> the address of token --amount    required <int>     the amount of token --network   optional <string>  name of the network provider (default: hardhat)
+--spender   required <address> the address of spender --token     required <address> the address of token --amount    required <number>     the amount of token --network   optional <string>  name of the network provider (default: hardhat)
 ```